Treason: Hong Kong

+commits an offence and is liable on conviction on indictment to life imprisonment.where "enemy at war with China" is defined as a government of a foreign country or external armed force that is at war with China and "external armed force" means an armed force that does not belong to China.

+Section 11 of the same ordinance also provides that:A Chinese citizen who intends to commit an offence under section 10(1) and publicly manifests such intention commits an offence and is liable on conviction on indictment to imprisonment for 14 years.

 Finland

 Finnish law distinguishes between two types of treasonable offences: maanpetos, treachery in war, and valtiopetos, an attack against the constitutional order.
 The terms maanpetos and valtiopetos are unofficially translated as treason and high treason, respectively.
 Both are punishable by imprisonment, and if aggravated, by life imprisonment.

 Maanpetos (translates literally to betrayal of land) consists in joining enemy armed forces, making war against Finland, or serving or collaborating with the enemy.
 Maanpetos proper can only be committed under conditions of war or the threat of war.
 Espionage, disclosure of a national secret, and certain other related offences are separately defined under the same rubric in the Finnish criminal code.

 Valtiopetos (translates literally to betrayal of state) consists in using violence or the threat of violence, or unconstitutional means, to bring about the overthrow of the Finnish constitution or to overthrow the president, cabinet or parliament or to prevent them from performing their functions.